Ex. A

 24.Lamb’s Former Business Partner initiated the engagement and introduced Shaneyfelt to Lamb.
 The prior relationship was never disclosed to Lamb by either Shaneyfelt or Lamb’s Former Business Partner.

-25.In December 2020, at Shaneyfelt’s recommendation and direction, Lamb and Lamb’s Former Business Partner formed CAHB Operating as a separate entity.
+25.In December 2020, with Shaneyfelt advising on the structure, Lamb and Lamb’s Former Business Partner formed CAHB Operating as a separate entity.
 Shaneyfelt later testified that he designed the structure after researching how to separate the operating side from the holding side.

 26.By 2022, Shaneyfelt was simultaneously representing multiple affiliated entities owned by Lamb’s Former Business Partner and persons whose interests were adverse to Lamb and the Companies.
-Shaneyfelt did not disclose those conflicts to Lamb, did not obtain a waiver, and did not withdraw.
+Shaneyfelt did not disclose those conflicts to Lamb and did not withdraw.
 He maintained the CAHB accounts for approximately thirteen months after Lamb filed suit against his Former Business Partner.

 27.Instead, Shaneyfelt later admitted under oath that when the conflict ripened, he chose to work for Lamb’s Former Business Partner rather than Lamb and that, in hindsight, he probably should have withdrawn.